 The authors found that among 31 older patients who had undergone hydrotherapy (HT) following a total hip arthroplasty, “pain, stiffness and function were all positively affected [and] statistical analysis indicated that WOMAC sub-scales were significantly lower for all patients treated with HT” six months after the procedure.
 Thus, the study’s authors conclude, “hydrotherapy is recommended after THA in a geriatric population.”

 In addition to the specific benefits of aquatics on patients recovering from hip replacement therapy, a wide range of research demonstrates the overall value of a HydroWorx pool for athletic trainers, physical therapists and other professionals.
-HydroWorx has made a significant investment into academic research in order to develop the best possible product for a range of different applications.
-You can find out more, and browse the results of a number of peer-reviewed studies by some of today’s experts in kinesiology and sports medicine, by visiting our research page.
+HydroWorx has made a significant investment in academic research to develop the best possible product for a range of different applications.

 Hip Replacement and Revision